-The M. phaseolina strain, kindly provided by the Unidad Tecnológica Fitosanitaria Integral (UTEFI-SAGARPA), was isolated from common bean plants with charcoal rot symptoms from a common bean field located in the El Fuerte Valley, Sinaloa, Mexico, and stored frozen (-70 °C) as a stock in 15% (v/v) glycerol.
-The strain was previously characterized as a pathogen for common bean plants according to Koch's postulates.
+The M. phaseolina strain, kindly provided by the Unidad Tecnológica Fitosanitaria Integral (UTEFI-SAGARPA), was isolated from common bean plants with charcoal rot symptoms from a common bean field located in the El Fuerte Valley, Sinaloa, Mexico, and stored frozen $(-70 \, ^{\circ}\text{C})$ as a

-Fusarium verticillioides, F. oxysporum f. sp. radicislycopersici, Rhizoctonia solani, and Sclerotium rolfsii were isolated from different plant species (maize, tomato, and common bean, respectively) in local agricultural fields by our work group, but are all considered potential common bean pathogens (Paparu et al. 2020; Sánchez-García et al. 2017).
+Fusarium verticillioides, F. oxysporum f. sp. radicis-lycopersici, Rhizoctonia solani, and Sclerotium rolfsii were isolated from different plant species (maize, tomato, and common bean, respectively) in local agricultural fields by our work group, but are all considered potential common bean pathogens (Paparu et al. 2020; Sánchez-García et al. 2017).
 They were stored frozen (-70 °C) as a stock in 15% (v/v) glycerol.